lee19830115/SAMSoftware/BareMetalSoftware/readme.md

 Because the DIY daughter board relies on the ADAU1761 on the SAM board, it uses the same bare metal framework.
 The automotive framework does not support the ADAU1761 presently.

 ### SAM / SAM + DIY Configuration ###

+When using the DIY (instrument level 1/4" jacks + MIDI) with the SAM board, make sure to define the preprocessor variable, `__DIY_DAUGHTER_BOARD__` in the project settings for each core.
+This will ensure the right ADAU1761 driver gets loaded and will enable the PBs and LEDs on the daughter board.

  1) the SAM board connects to audio peripherals via DAI0 while the Ez-Kit connects to audio peripherals via DAI1.
 Rather than using SPORTS 4 and 5 for audio RX / TX as the Ez-kit does, the SAM framework relies on SPORTs 2 and 3 (since they connect to DAI0).
  2) the 24.57MHz master audio clock on the SAM board does not connect to a DAI pin.
 However, the ADAU1761 generates a 12.28MHz bit clock which is used as a master clock.
 This 12.28MHz master clock is routed through PCG_A just like the 24.57MHz clock is with the Ez-Kit.
 PCG_A is configured by the SS framework to divide by a different value so the downstream functionality with PCG_C is still the same.